Extending Instructional System Design

 - It is a good tool for getting new Learning Designers up and running

-- It keeps teams of designers in the loop by using a standard set of processes
+- It keeps teams of designers in the loop by using a standard set of processes and terms

-While it is quite suitable for most learning projects, it at times needs to be extended when working on more complex problems, which has been one of the problems within the Learning Design profession for some time — while there are plenty of Instructional Design tools that can compliment ADDIE, there has been few or no Instructional “System” Design tools that make worthy replacements.
+While it is quite suitable for most learning projects, at times it needs to be extended when working on more complex problems, which has been one of the problems within the Learning Design profession for some time — while there are plenty of Instructional Design tools that can compliment ADDIE, there has been few or no Instructional “System” Design tools that make worthy replacements.

 Frog Design's Solving for Problem X framework (Richardson, 2010) and the Army's Design Thinking seem to be viable options for extending ADDIE when you are faced with wicked or complex problems because rather than being composed of a series of steps, which do not work well when facing such problems; they take more adaptive approaches.
-Thus, rather than being a guide for solving problems, ICDA is a tool for innovating, while the Army's Design Thinking is for solving more complex and wicked problems than ADDIE is normally called for.
+Thus, rather than being a guide for solving problems, this is a tool for innovating, while the Army's Design Thinking is for solving more complex and wicked problems than ADDIE is normally called for.

 Frog Design's Got X Problems? is used to solve wicked or complex problems for 21st century challenges that defy conventional planning.
 Their approach uses a use a four-step process (ICDA):